Powercoders-Bootcamp/greenleaf-ai-assistant-bern-2026/README.md

 ## 🤝 Team Charter

 ### 🎯 Mission
-Our mission is to build a reliable internal AI assistant for GreenLeaf Logistics that provides accurate, policy-based answers and reduces repetitive employee questions.
+Our mission is to build a reliable internal AI assistant for GreenLeaf Logistics that provides accurate, policy-based answers, reduces repetitive employee questions, and ensures compliance with company rules.

 ---